Code-Solidi/OpenCqs/Readme.md

 ```

 ## Roadmap
 This project is in a relatively stable state.
-However, it may not be functionally complete, contain defects (bugs) or other omissions.
+However, its functionality may be extended, or it may contain defects (bugs) or other deffects and omissions.

 In such a case if you want to contribute please, open an issue or, if you have fixed something in the source code, create a pull request.

 Thank you!